Materialization of delivered data¶

 arrays= ak.concatenate(list[iterables['simple_transform']])

-Multiple samples¶
+Multiple Samples¶

 ServiceX queries allow multiple sample transformations.
-The to_awk allows a straightforward manipulation of such requests.
-This allows seamless integration with analysis frameworks with multiple samples being manipulated separately after being passing the same transformation using deliver().
+The to_awk() function allows straightforward handling of such requests, enabling seamless integration with analysis frameworks where multiple samples are manipulated separately after being passed through the same transformation using deliver().

 from servicex_analysis_utils import to_awk